urbanautomaton/headless_chrome_ssl_proxy/README.markdown

 Run the test without headless mode:

-    $ bundle exec rspec app_spec.rb
+    $ bundle exec ruby repro.rb
+    Pass!

 This should pass.

 Run the test in headless mode:

-    $ HEADLESS=true bundle exex rspec app_spec.rb
+    $ HEADLESS=true bundle exec ruby repro.rb

-This should block for ~1 minute, then fail with a `Net::ReadTimeout` error.
+This should block for ~1 minute, then fail with a `Errno::ECONNREFUSED` (itself occurring in an attempt to recover from a `Net::ReadTimeout`).

 ## Versions